Retinal detachment repairScleral buckling; Vitrectomy; Pneumatic retinopexy; Laser retinopexy; Rhegmatogenous retinal detachment repair

 The chances of successful reattachment of the retina depend on the number of holes, their size, and whether there is scar tissue in the area.

-Most of the time, the retina can be reattached with only one operation, although some people need several surgeries.
-Less than 10% of detachments cannot be repaired.
-Failure to repair the retina always leads to poor or no vision in the eye.
+Most of the time, the retina can be reattached with one operation.
+However, some people will need several surgeries.
+More than 9 out of 10 detachments can be repaired.
+Failure to repair the retina always results in loss of vision to some degree.

 After surgery, the quality of vision depends on where the detachment occurred, and the cause: